navy interior communications electrician - ic rate

 • Government Property Inspector and Investigator

-Like all sailors, ICs should take full advantage of the on-the-job (OJT), training opportunities, and educational opportunities offered and afforded them during their naval service.
+Like all sailors, ICs should take full advantage of the on-the-job (OJT) training opportunities and educational opportunities offered during their naval service.

 Related Article: 15 Best States For Military Retirees And Veterans